hutianma/sgi-introduction-course/103_PyTorch/103_PyTorch.md

 Before we start coding in PyTorch, let's go over a few of the minor differences between NumPy and PyTorch notation.
 - PyTorch works with "Tensors" instead of "Arrays" but conceptually these two structures are the same.
 So anywhere you would write `np.array()` switch it to `torch.tensor()` when using PyTorch.
 - Instead of using `axis` like NumPy does to specify which dimension to perform the operation on, PyTorch uses the `dim` keyword, however, the functionality is essentially the same.
 One slight difference is that certain pytorch functions (for example `torch.cross`) have different default values for the `dim` argument than NumPy equivalents have for the `axis` argument so it is helpful to explicitly specify the `dim` argument if you are ever unsure.
-- If you are ever unsure, a quick google search for "PyTorch equivalent of <some_numpy_function>" can be quite helpful.
+- If you are ever in doubt, a quick google search for "PyTorch equivalent of <some_numpy_function>" can be quite helpful.

 ## PyTorch Demo
 We will now go through a short demo to see how we can use PyTorch to optimize a parameter.
 You can follow along by running these commands in your own python file.
 All code for this demo is also contained in [pytorch_demo.py](pytorch_demo.py).